niravb1992/custom-upload/README.md

 ```
 $(function(){
-	$('#prettyuploader').prettyupload({
+	$('#myuploader').prettyupload({

 		/*
 		This is the selector for the <input type="file"/> element
-		inside your #prettyuploader element
+		inside your #myuploader element.
+Let's say it has an id of 'uploader'.
 		*/
 		actualButton: '#uploader',

 		/*
-		This is the selector for the button that is clicked to open the file chooser
+		This is the selector for the element inside your #myuploader element
+		that is clicked to open the file chooser.
 		*/
 		visibleButton: '#trigger',